wooorm/dioscuri/readme.md

 ###### Example

-Assuming the same `example.gmi` as before and an `example.mjs` like this:
+Assuming the same `example.gmi` as before and an `example.js` like this:

 ```js
 import fs from 'fs'